maziarraissi/PINNs/docs/index.md

 ![](http://www.dam.brown.edu/people/mraissi/assets/img/NavierStokes_prediction.png)
-> _Navier-Stokes equation:_ **Top:"** Predicted versus exact instantaneous pressure field at a representative time instant.
+> _Navier-Stokes equation:_ **Top:** Predicted versus exact instantaneous pressure field at a representative time instant.
 By definition, the pressure can be recovered up to a constant, hence justifying the different magnitude between the two plots.
 This remarkable qualitative agreement highlights the ability of physics-informed neural networks to identify the entire pressure field, despite the fact that no data on the pressure are used during model training. **Bottom:** Correct partial differential equation along with the identified one.

 Our approach so far assumes availability of scattered data throughout the entire spatio-temporal domain.
 However, in many cases of practical interest, one may only be able to observe the system at distinct time instants.
 In the next section, we introduce a different approach that tackles the data-driven discovery problem using only two data snapshots.
 We will see how, by leveraging the classical [Runge-Kutta](https://en.wikipedia.org/wiki/Runge–Kutta_methods) time-stepping schemes, one can construct discrete time [physics informed neural networks](https://arxiv.org/abs/1711.10566) that can retain high predictive accuracy even when the temporal gap between the data snapshots is very large.